 According to new research on circadian rhythms, melatonin also plays a huge role in helping us detoxify.
 Since we naturally produce more melatonin in the winter, nature offers us the opportunity to boost detoxification during this darker season.

 However, if the sun sets at 5 p.m. and we don’t turn lights and screens off until 10 or 11 p.m., we block natural melatonin production for those five to six hours.
-Melatonin is the body’s night janitor, responsible for detox, rejuvenation and repair.
+Melatonin is the body’s “night janitor”, responsible for detox, rejuvenation, and repair.
 Missing six hours of that each night puts us in harm’s way.

 Supporting the body with an Ayurvedic cleanse mid-winter can help mitigate the risks of light-induced melatonin deficiency and its related health concerns.
 Committing to a cleanse can feel like a big deal, but this 4-day Ayurvedic Short Home Cleanse is a perfect way to get a fresh start.

 In one study, melatonin was shown to be a powerful detoxifier of BPA (bisphenol A) in plants.
 BPA is toxic to both plants and animals.
 It is an industrial chemical that has been used to make certain plastics and resins since the 1950s.
 In this study, BPA caused significant free radical damage to tomatoes as measured by increased reactive oxygen species (ROS) and oxidative degradation of lipids.
 The application of melatonin on the tomato plant reversed free radical damage, increased glutathione production (a liver detox enzyme), and activated genes that regulate BPA detoxification.

 Many studies have documented the ability of melatonin to activate the same detox pathways in humans and protect cognitive function as we age.